kfatehi/modmail/README.md

 We do this because we don't want the private key anywhere near the wild web code.
 Using IPC, we can bring the ciphertext to the key instead of bringing the key to the ciphertext where it might be at risk.

-## Developing Modules
+## Developing Mods

 To develop your own module, add it to your config using the `path` key.
 Make sure to set an `id` key too so that your ipc prefix is setup correctly.
-See the `pgp` mod in the `src/mods` directory for examples of each component.
+See the existing mods in the `src/mods` directory for examples of the three components.

 As you edit your embedder and injection components, you can hit CMD-R (Ctrl-R on Windows and Linux) to reload!
 You can also open the inspector (see the View menu for the hotkey) to see your embedder and injection developer tools!